William J. White (journalist): Career as an educator

-During the early period of White's career, he began teaching.
+Early in his career, White began teaching.
 In 1853, he opened a secret night school at the home of Samuel Ketch.
-He started another school at the home of Deacon Anderson Hartwell in 1854, which remained open until the Hartwell family moved to Liberia.
-After that point, this school was taught on the premises of Judge W. T. Gould without Gould's knowledge.
-Later in 1854 he opened a third school at the home of Reverend Peter Johnson.
+In 1854, he started another school at the home of Deacon Anderson Hartwell, which remained open until the Hartwell family moved to Liberia.
+After that point, this school was taught on the premises of Judge W. T. Gould, without Gould's knowledge.
+Later in 1854, White opened a school at the home of the Reverend Peter Johnson.

-His secular educational career continued after the end of slavery.
-On January 12, 1867, White was appointed educational agent of the Freedmen's Bureau by Oliver O. Howard, and organized schools for black children in Georgia.
-He fought against illegal black curfews and helped register blacks to vote.
-He organized educational societies and worked to obtain land and build schools.
-White left the Bureau on January 1, 1869 and on May 1 that year was appointed assistant assessor of revenue by Edwin Belcher.
-He continued to work for the internal revenue service in different roles until January 1, 1880 when he resigned to give his full attention to his religious callings.
-Also in 1869, he was also chosen trustee of the newly established Atlanta University.
-White established the Augusta Institute in Springfield Baptist Church in 1867 and served as one of the trustees there as well.
-White was among those involved in the moving of the Augusta Institute to Atlanta and the change of name to the Atlanta baptist Seminary, and continued to serve on the board of trustees.
-He was a longtime supporter of Ware High School for blacks in Augusta and was deeply hurt when the Richmond County Board of Education closed the school in 1897 to reapportion money for white elementary education.
-He was also a co-founder and trustee at the Spelman Seminary which formed in 1882.
+White's secular educational career continued after the end of slavery.
+On January 12, 1867, White was appointed an educational agent of the Freedmen's Bureau, by Oliver O. Howard, and organized schools for black children in Georgia.
+He fought against illegal curfews for blacks and helped register blacks to vote.
+He organized educational societies and worked to get land and build schools.
+White left the Bureau on January 1, 1869, and on May 1 of that year was appointed assistant assessor of revenue by Edwin Belcher.
+He continued to work for the Internal Revenue Service in different roles until January 1, 1880, when he resigned to give his full attention to his religious callings.
+Also in 1869, he was also made a trustee of the newly established Atlanta University.
+White established the Augusta Institute in Springfield Baptist Church in 1867 and served as one of the trustees there.
+White was among those involved in the moving of the Augusta Institute to Atlanta and the change of name to the Atlanta Baptist Seminary, and continued to serve on the board of trustees.
+He was a longtime supporter of Ware High School, for blacks in Augusta, and was deeply hurt when the Richmond County Board of Education closed the school in 1897 to reapportion money for white elementary education.
+He was also a co-founder and trustee at the Spelman Seminary, which was formed in 1882.